 If you lost a dental filling or crown, you should be able to wait a few days until you see the dentist.
 But, you will need to keep your tooth protected in the meantime.
 If the crown is intact, clean out the inside of it and apply dental cement to your actual tooth.
 Next, place the crown over your tooth and hold it in place until it sets.

 If your dental crown is not intact, remove it from your mouth, so you do not accidentally swallow it.
 Instead of discarding it, set it aside for the dentist.
 They might be able to reuse your dental crown if it is still in good condition.
-To protect your tooth in the meantime, mould dental wax over it.
+To protect your tooth in the meantime, mold dental wax over it.

 While it might sound odd, try flossing your teeth if you have a mild toothache.
 It is not uncommon for small bits of food to get caught between your teeth and cause mild discomfort.
 If you dislodge a piece of food, your gums could bleed a little, but that is normal.
 After flossing, wait to see if your toothache subsides.
 If it persists or worsens, take over-the-counter pain relievers while you wait for your dental appointment.